 • Meanwhile, pick over remaining berries and measure out 2 pounds of most attractive ones; halve only extra-large berries.
 Add berries to bowl with glaze and fold gently with rubber spatula until berries are evenly coated.
 Scoop berries into pie shell, piling into mound.
 If any cut sides face up on top, turn them face down.
 If necessary, rearrange berries so that holes are filled and mound looks attractive.
 Refrigerate pie until chilled, about 2 hours.
 Serve within 5 hours of chilling.

-• Make the Whipped Cream: Using an electric mixer, whisk together the heavy cream, sugar and vanilla on low speed until stiff peaks form.
-Increase to medium speed and whip until thick.
+• Make the Whipped Cream: Using an electric mixer, whisk together the heavy cream, sugar and vanilla on low speed until frothy and thick, then increase to medium speed and whip until thick, billowy, and stiff peaks form.
 Pipe onto pie or serve dolloped on top.

 Notes

-Note #1: Vodka is essential in this particular pie crust recipe and cannot be substituted with more water.
-If you do not have vodka, use another 80-proof liquor.
+• Vodka in Pie Crust: Vodka is essential in this particular pie crust recipe and cannot be substituted with more water.
+If you do not have vodka, you can use another 80-proof liquor.
+If you prefer not to use liquor, try my all-butter pie crust.

 Calories: 527kcal, Carbohydrates: 69g, Protein: 4g, Fat: 26g, Saturated Fat: 13g, Cholesterol: 63mg, Sodium: 165mg, Potassium: 405mg, Fiber: 5g, Sugar: 44g, Vitamin A: 730IU, Vitamin C: 140mg, Calcium: 63mg, Iron: 1.9mg